 When cooking or baking with toddlers, it’s important to keep things simple.
 Choose recipes that don’t require too many steps or ingredients, and make sure you have all the supplies you need on hand before you start.
 Above all, remember to have fun!
 Cooking and baking with your toddler should be a fun and enjoyable experience for both of you.

 You could do something as easy as having them throw the ingredients into a blender to make a smoothie.
 Or create a pizza party and let them put their toppings on some store-bought dough.
 Plus, they love rolling out the dough too.

 This is one of the activities my toddlers absolutely love!
 They love to help me make pancakes.
 We still use this recipe for Baby Led Weaning Pancakes, and they love them!
 They dump the ingredients in the bowl after I measure, mixing it all up.

 During the holidays, I always have them bake with me.
 They love rolling out the sugar cookie dough and then decorating them.

 21. Check out your local library.

 Libraries usually have storytime for young kids.
 Or you can explore all the books.
-Ask your child about a topic they would like to learn about and then search for books on that topic.
+Ask your child about a topic they would like to learn about and then search for books on it.